 Aside from receiving real-world training, Udomvaranon also appreciated the passion and dedication the instructors brought to the program and their commitment to helping students apply what they learned.
 “Everything was very hands-on and the instructors did a good job of covering tough concepts and were open to helping each student, especially when we brought up specific questions related to our workplace.”

 Become a Health and Safety Leader

-Contact Enrollment Coach Kristy Craig to learn more about our Workplace Health and Safety Manager Certificate Program and make sure it's the right fit for your career goals.
-Schedule a one-on-one appointment today.
+Reach out to our enrollment coaches to learn more about our Workplace Health and Safety Manager Certificate Program and make sure it's the right fit for your career goals.

 Udomvaranon credits the program with not only helping her acquire new skills, but also with expanding her professional network.
 She says students exchanged contact information and were encouraged by the instructors to reach out to them if they had any questions or needed advice.
 “This kind of networking is priceless!”